cookdown/easytune_overrides/NiCE Oracle W/README.md

 ### MPDefault

-Contains the Unix/Linux authors default tuning.
+Contains the MPs default tuning.
 Good for setting a group/object to the tuning the MP author had intended for the MP.

 ### Availability Only